 He was weighing himself very regularly (almost every day).
 Then Christmas came along, with all of the indulgence that comes with it – lasting several days.

-Here’s how the graph of his weight looked:
+Here’s how the graph of his weight loss looked:

 What most people don’t realise is the majority (or even ALL) of what you gain when you have a break from your diet is NOT fat.